 - The Skills Trainings take place from 9am - 6pm on both days.

-The fee for the Hertie School Leadership Programme is exempted from tax according to Value Added Tax Act (UStG) §4 Nr.
+The fee for the Hertie School Management Programme is exempted from tax according to Value Added Tax Act (UStG) §4 Nr.
 21a.
 In Germany and many other countries, tuition fees for continuing education programmes are also fully tax-deductible as professional training expenses.

 Fee includes: attendance, online access to course documents, materials during the seminars, beverages, final certificate.